home-assistant/home-assistant.io/source/_integrations/google.markdown

 for existing users.
 </div>

-The integration supports additional configuration from a file `google_calendars.yaml` which is avaialble for existing users before version `2022.06`.
+The integration supports additional configuration from a file `google_calendars.yaml` which is available for existing users before version `2022.06`.
 This file is no longer automatically populated.

 {% configuration %}
 cal_id: